 3:13-14; John 3:22).
 Simply put, He wants to spend time with you in an intimate relationship.
 It’s more than just communication; it’s about communion and worship.
 But cultivating this kind of relationship requires having a daily time of communion with God in prayer and His Word.
 Worship should always precede work.
 Without seeking Him first, not only do we not know what works we should do, but we will lack the strength to do them.
 Too many of us are running around trying to serve others in our own strength, and we end up burnt-out.
 How can we exhibit all the fruits of the Spirit such as love, joy, peace, and patience unless we are being filled with the Spirit?
 And furthermore, these fruits will validate the message of Christ that we wish to proclaim.

 • Work Within

-Just prior to his departure from Ephesus, Paul tasked the leaders with these words:

-Acts 20:27-28

-For I did not hold back from announcing to you the whole purpose of God.
-Watch out for yourselves and for all the flock of which the Holy Spirit has made you overseers, to shepherd the church of God that he obtained with the blood of his own Son.

-How does this apply to you?
-Your “flock” are the people Lord has given you to care for.
+`

+Who are the priority relationships in your life?
 The majority of our time and energy needs to be invested into the precious lives of those whom God has entrusted to our care.
 It’s our job.
 For example, if we are married, this relationship should trump all others.
 And if God has blessed you with children, after your husband, they are your primary work.
 David Lawrence, my pastor, once said, “Everybody wants to change the world, but no one wants to change diapers.
 But the world is changed one diaper at a time.”
 Naturally, our work within will change in each season of life.
 For instance, when you are caring for aging parents or when your children have grown and “left the nest,” then this would be a great time to bring a few younger women into your life and model for them what it looks like to live for others.
 We should see them as an extension of our ministry to Christ.
 As Jesus said in Matthew 25:40, “And the King will answer them, I assure you: whatever you did for one of the least of these brothers of mine, you did for me.”
 If you are single, try to find a godly woman to disciple you.
 Ideally, all of us will have someone in our life—like a Paul—who will pour into us.
 And then we need a person into whom we can reinvest God’s truth just as Paul did for Timothy.

 To quote Roy (Soup) Campbell, a disciple-maker with spiritual offspring scattered around the globe, “The light that shines the farthest away will shine the brightest at home.”
 Soup and his wife Linda live amid a community riddled by poverty, crime, and gangs.
-Their home base is the inner-city of Memphis, Tennessee, in what is known as “the Hood.”
+Their home base is the inner-city of Memphis, Tennessee.
 Living what they faithfully teach, they and their disciples are bringing the light of the gospel to their home and community.
 Wasn’t that Jesus’ intent in the first place?

 Before we move to our last work, let’s not forget one important fact.
 If we get our priorities out of order, we will find ourselves ineffective or unproductive in all the other areas of our lives as well.